dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-testing.md

     dbt run --select predict_position
     ```
 3. **Commit and push** our changes to keep saving our work as we go using the commit message `logistic regression model training and application` before moving on.
-4. At a high level in this script we are:
+4. At a high level in this script, we are:
     - Retrieving our staged logistic regression model
     - Loading the model in
-    - Placing the model within a user defined function (UDF) to call in line predictions on for our driver’s position
+    - Placing the model within a user defined function (UDF) to call in line predictions on our driver’s position
 5. At a more detailed level:
-    - Import our libraries
+    - Import our libraries.
     - Create variables to reference back to the `MODELSTAGE` we just created and stored our model to.
-    - The temporary file paths we created may look intimidating, but all we’re doing here is programmatically using an initial file path and adding to it to create the following directories:
+    - The temporary file paths we created might look intimidating, but all we’re doing here is programmatically using an initial file path and adding to it to create the following directories:
         - LOCAL_TEMP_DIR ➡️ /tmp/driver_position
         - DOWNLOAD_DIR ➡️ /tmp/driver_position/download
-        - TARGET_MODEL_DIR_PATH ➡️/tmp/driver_position/ml_model
+        - TARGET_MODEL_DIR_PATH ➡️ /tmp/driver_position/ml_model
         - TARGET_LIB_PATH ➡️ /tmp/driver_position/lib
     - Provide a list of our feature columns that we used for model training and will now be used on new data for prediction.
-    - Next we are creating our main function `register_udf_for_prediction(p_predictor ,p_session ,p_dbt):`.
+    - Next, we are creating our main function `register_udf_for_prediction(p_predictor ,p_session ,p_dbt):`.
 This function is used to register a user-defined function (UDF) that performs the machine learning prediction.
 It takes three parameters: `p_predictor` is an instance of the machine learning model, `p_session` is an instance of the Snowflake session, and `p_dbt` is an instance of the dbt library.
 The function creates a UDF named `predict_churn` which takes a pandas dataframe with the input features and returns a pandas series with the predictions.
     - ⚠️ Pay close attention to the whitespace here.
 We are using a function within a function for this script.
-    - We have 2 simple functions that are programmatically retrieving our file paths of our to first get our stored model out of our `MODELSTAGE` and downloaded into the session `download_models_and_libs_from_stage` and then to load the contents of our model in (parameters) in `load_model` to use for prediction.
+    - We have 2 simple functions that are programmatically retrieving our file paths to first get our stored model out of our `MODELSTAGE` and downloaded into the session `download_models_and_libs_from_stage` and then to load the contents of our model in (parameters) in `load_model` to use for prediction.
-    - Take the model we loaded in and call it `predictor`and wrap it as in a UDF.
+    - Take the model we loaded in and call it `predictor` and wrap it in a UDF.
     - Return our dataframe with both the features used to predict and the new label.

 🧠 Another way to read this script is from the bottom up.
 This can help us progressively see what is going into our final dbt model and work backwards to see how the other functions are being referenced.

-6. Let’s take a look at our predicted position alongside our feature variables: Open a new scratchpad and use the following query.
-I chose to order by the prediction of who would obtain a podium position,
+6. Let’s take a look at our predicted position alongside our feature variables.
+Open a new scratchpad and use the following query.
+I chose to order by the prediction of who would obtain a podium position:
     ```sql
     select * from {{ ref('predict_position') }} order by position_predicted
     ```
-7. We can see that we created predictions in our final dataset we are ready to move on to testing!
+7. We can see that we created predictions in our final dataset, we are ready to move on to testing!